Mac-Rsh/mr-library/document/device/spi/spi_EN.md

 Note:

 - In master mode, polling will be used for synchronous reading.
-In slave mode, if read buffer is not set, polling will be used for synchronous reading; if read buffer is set, data of the specified size will be read from the read buffer ( returns actual size of data read).
+In slave mode, reads a specified amount of data from the read buffer (returns the size of the data actually read).
 - The register value writing will be inserted before the reading operation if the register parameter is not negative.

 ## Write SPI Device Data